7Block Labs

 4) Embed compliance and procurement controls (Enterprise-grade)

-• For DACs, on‑chain keyset rotation process, signer thresholds, and auditability.
+• When it comes to DACs, it’s important to clarify the on-chain keyset rotation process, set signer thresholds, and make sure that everything is auditable.

 5) Instrumentation: alerts that prevent “fee-runaway” incidents